- This event has passed.

-Health/Social Sciences: Tackling Health Inequality – The Role of Universities With University of East Anglia
+Health/Social Sciences: Racism In The NHS With Cat Playfair From University of East Anglia

-In this session, a leading academic from University of East Anglia will run an interactive talk for students on Tackling Health Inequality – The Role of Universities.
+In this session, Cat Playfair from the School of Health Sciences at University of East Anglia will run an interactive talk for students on Racism in the NHS.

 Our events are designed so that a group of students can take part from a classroom or students and teachers can take part as individuals, either from school or from home.
 There is no charge to take part.